 If you hear unusual sounds coming from the motor or notice that the flex-shaft rotary tool stops working, the timing belt may be broken.
-If this happens, it must be replaced before further operation to avoid damaging the motor pulley.
+If this happens, it must be replaced before further operation to avoid damaging the plastic motor pulley.

-To replace timing belt, follow these steps:
+To replace timing belt, do these steps:

-- 1. DISCONNECT MACHINE FROM POWER! - 2.
+- DISCONNECT MACHINE FROM POWER! - 2.
 Remove flex-shaft rotary tool, if installed. - 3.
-Remove three screws that secure belt cover shown in Figure 38, then remove cover. - 4.
-Remove E-clip and flat washer from drive shaft shown in Figure 39, remove timing belt from pulleys, then slide new timing belt onto pulleys. - 5.
+Remove three screws that secure belt cover (see Figure 40), then remove cover. - 4.
+Remove E-clip and flat washer from drive shaft (see Figure 41), remove timing belt from pulleys, then slide new timing belt onto pulleys. - 5.
 Re-install belt cover with screws removed in Step 3, then re-install flex-shaft rotary tool.

-Figure 38.
+Figure 40.
 Timing belt cover screw location.

-Figure 39.
+Figure 41.
 Timing belt and pulleys.